-Mescaline is a naturally occurring psychedelic substance found in the peyote cactus.
-Peyote has been used in Native American tradition as one of the oldest psychedelic agents known.
-Its use was so central to their culture that the Native American Church was founded in 1918 to preserve their right to use the drug.
+Mescaline is a naturally occurring Psychedelic substance found in the Peyote cactus.
+Peyote has been used in Native American traditions and is one of the oldest Psychedelic agents known.
+Its use was so central to indigenous culture that the Native American Church was founded in 1918 to preserve the right to use the drug.

 - Distorted sense of body

 - Vivid mental images

 Salvia Divinorum is a Psychoactive plant that can induce hallucinations and visions.
 Sometimes called Sage Of The Seers or the Diviner’s Sage, Salvia Divinorum can produce a sensation of traveling through time and flying or floating above the ground.
 Other physical effects include dizziness, lack of coordination, chills, and nausea.
 Salvia Divinorum is federally legal in the United States, though many states have outlawed sale and possession of the drug.